Think Forex Trading is Confusing? Here's What You Need to Know

 One of the best ways to learn about forex is to see how prices move in real time and place some trades using fake money by using an account called a paper-trading account (so there is no actual financial risk to you).
 Several brokerages offer online or mobile phone app-based paper trading accounts that work exactly the same as live trading accounts, but without your own capital at risk.

 Check out Practice Day Trading with These Simulators for some options on where to hone your forex trading skills.

 Forex Market - Final Word

 Understanding the above concepts will help you grasp what's happening when you see a forex pair rising or falling on a chart.
-It will also help you see the profit potential available from such moves.
+If you do the math on the difference in pips between two price points, it will also help you see the profit potential available from such moves.
 For more on starting out in forex trading, see Minimum Capital Required to Start Day Trading Forex and How Much Money Can I Make Forex Day Trading?
-Both these articles provide more examples of how profit is realized in the forex market, as well as introduce new concepts, such as leverage.
+Both these articles provide more examples of how profit is realized in the forex market, as well as introducing new concepts, such as leverage.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.